aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/managed_coin.md

 # Module `0x1::managed_coin`

-ManagedCoin is built to make a simple walkthrough of the Coins module.<br/> It contains scripts you will need to initialize, mint, burn, transfer coins.<br/> By utilizing this current module, a developer can create his own coin and care less about mint and burn capabilities,
+ManagedCoin is built to make a simple walkthrough of the Coins module.
+It contains scripts you will need to initialize, mint, burn, transfer coins.
+By utilizing this current module, a developer can create his own coin and care less about mint and burn capabilities,

 -  [Resource `Capabilities`](#0x1_managed_coin_Capabilities)